 In cases in which ownership and control are separated, conflicts of interest between owners and managers may arise.
-In particular, if the manager has high private benefits of control, she might be unwilling to invest due to the high private bankruptcy costs.
-In contrast, if owners have lower private benefits of control, they might prefer to invest.
-One potential solution to this problem is to compensate the manager for her private bankruptcy costs.
-While this might be feasible in some cases, the cost of compensating the manager for the expected loss of her high private benefits of control might make it unprofitable for owners to invest.
+In particular, if the manager has high personal costs of bankruptcy, she might be unwilling to invest.
+In contrast, if owners have lower personal costs of bankruptcy, they might prefer to invest.
+One potential solution to this problem is to compensate the manager for her personal costs of bankruptcy.
+While this might be feasible in some cases, the cost of compensating the manager for the expected loss of her high personal costs of bankruptcy might make it unprofitable for owners to invest.

-In addition, if the manager has low private benefits of control, the firm might be unable to obtain credit due to the manager's lack of incentives to exert effort.
+In addition, if the manager has low personal costs of bankruptcy, the firm might be unable to obtain credit due to the manager's lack of incentives to exert effort.
 Owners could use contracts to increase the incentive of the manager to exert effort.
 However, if the manager has limited wealth or is protected by limited liability, there are limits to creating such incentives.
 It might therefore be too costly to generate sufficiently strong incentives.
 In general, contractual arrangements might therefore not be able to resolve the manager's incentive problem.